jmoyerman/jmoyerman.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/

 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+About
+====
+This is my blog about all of the technical stuff I am into.

+TODO: Content

+This site uses the [jekyll-clean-dark theme](https://github.com/streetturtle/jekyll-clean-dark).